PlanetLive/LinearA/axe/README.md

 Modern Japanese does not contain the following syllables any more: YI, YE, WI, WU, WE.
 The only consonant that can stand alone in Japanese, and has its own symbol, is N.

-**Four Beats**
+### **Four Quick Beats**

-A signal using 4 or more quicker beats might be reserved for dance steps used with the Phaistos Disc and mazes drawn on the stone courtyards.
+A signal using four (or more) quick beats might be reserved for dance steps used with the Phaistos Disc and mazes drawn on the stone courtyards.
 4 could be used for directions, 4 seasons of the year, and/or the four sides of discs when read backwards and forwards.
 The spiral on the Phaistos Disc is divided into sets of 3, 6 and 12, so a burst of 4-4-6 dots might mean: Use the dance chant in the 4th season (Spring, side B counter-clockwise), and go to the 6th verse within spring.

+## The Four Seasons of the Phaistos Disc

 A translation of the disc as 4 seasons resides at the bottom of the current page, extending the work of Hiro Kuroda to include details about mirror communication and the collection of shipping tarrifs for storage in caves.